Two Simple Exercises To Help You Think More Positively

 Things I'm Grateful For exercise

 I've heard a few versions of this exercise over the years.
-I find the What Went Well exercise helps you find the positive in the events that happen in your day-to-day life.
+I find the What Went Well exercise helps you find the positive in the events that happen in your day to day life.
 This one is a bit more general in scope.
 Gratitude has also been linked to improved mood.
-As you read them they may seem a little trite, but they're effective.
+As you read the instructions they may seem a little trite, but they're effective.

 Like the exercise above, this provides a continuous drip of positive thinking.